 Simple things like a change of water, food or climate can all cause a mild bout of diarrhoea, but a few rushed toilet trips with no other symptoms are not indicative of a major problem.
 Almost everyone gets a mild bout of the runs on a longer visit to Cambodia.

 Dehydration is the main danger with diarrhoea, particularly in children or the elderly as it can occur quite quickly.
 Under all circumstances fluid replacement is the most important thing to remember.
 Stick to a bland diet as you recover.
 Commercially available oral rehydration salts are very useful; add them to boiled or bottled water.

 Gut-paralysing drugs such as Lomotil or Imodium can be used to bring relief from the symptoms of diarrhoea, although they do not actually cure the problem.
 Only use these drugs if you do not have access to toilets and must travel.

-Self-diagnosis and treatment of health problems can be risky: always seek professional medical help.
+Self-diagnosis and treatment of health problems can be risky, so always seek professional medical help.

 Antibiotics should ideally be administered only under medical supervision.
 Take only the recommended dose at the prescribed intervals and use the whole course, even if the illness seems to be cured earlier.
 Stop immediately if there are any serious reactions.